felixlopz/hubrise-test-task/content/apps/catalog-manager/en/overview.md

 Catalog Manager allows you to manage and edit your HubRise catalogs, for different locations or channels.
 Catalog Manager is edited by HubRise and can be used free of charge.

-Catalog Manager has the following features:
+The features of Catalog Manager include the following:

-- Create, edit and manage your HubRise catalogs.
+- Create, modify and manage your HubRise catalogs.
-- Edit your products, options, deals, discounts and charges.
+- Customise your products, options, deals, and discounts.
-- Add pictures and descriptions.
+- Add pictures and detailed descriptions.

-This is the first version of Catalog Manager.
-In a future release, you will also be able to:

-- Manage a single catalog with different prices and product availability per channel.
+- Adjust prices individually for each channel.
-- Make manual changes to a catalog while keeping track of the differences with the original catalog.
+- Disable specific items on designated channels.

 Catalog Manager is a cloud based solution, available anywhere.
 While you can use it from any device, we recommend using a desktop or laptop computer for the best experience.